 Not Trimming Regularly

-Keeping your hair trimmed is important on your journey.
+Keeping your hair trimmed is important.
 There’s no specific schedule to follow because everyone’s hair is different.

 Some may get their hair trimmed every 3-4 months while others do it twice per year.